 Anticipating its US release this February,

 Force of Nature by Jane Harper — author of one of 2017’s favorite thrillers, The Dry — is a thriller that takes five female coworkers deep into the woods on an ill-conceived corporate retreat.
 When only four women make it out of the woods, Harper’s already-recognized character of Federal Police Agent Aaron Falk returns to solve the mystery.
 Click here to buy.

 'The Monk of Mokha' by Dave Eggers

-Author of The Circle, What Is The What, and plenty of other titles, Dave Eggers's The Monk of Mokha is another nonfiction book to add to your TBR pile this January.
+The Circle, What Is The What, and plenty of other titles, Dave Eggers's The Monk of Mokha is another nonfiction book to add to your TBR pile this January.
 The Monk of Mokha takes readers from San Francisco to Yemen, introducing Mokhtar Alkhanshali, who finds himself trapped between his passion for coffee and the Yemeni civil war.
+Click here to buy.